Cisco-Talos/clamav-documentation/src/faq/faq-overview.md

 ## `clamav-bytecode-compiler`

-A compiler for the bytecode executable signature plugins. _Note_: Shipped separately.
+A compiler for the bytecode executable signature plugins.

+> _Note_: This tool shipped separately.
 See the [ClamAV Bytecode Compiler project on Github](https://github.com/Cisco-Talos/clamav-bytecode-compiler).